AfricanProgrammer/CodeEditor/README.md

 MAKADIIKO (HOW ARE YOU?)

-Thank you for dowanloading my work...

-I have created this project as an example for a ToDo App using Javascript.
+I have created this project as an example for a ToDo App

++Features
+-Add a ToDo
+-Remove
+-Localstorage functionality using the DOM
+-Dark Mode feature

-Feel free to modify.
+Feel free to modify

 Dont forget to comment

 Follow me on Twitter,Instagram @NyashaMadzoker

 Ko chebasa ?
 (Payment lol)

-# CodeEditor